In the Cloud

 • CANCEL—Merchant or customer has pressed the Cancel or Back button on the Clover device.

-• ERROR—Error that wasn’t expected or handled appropriately occurred.
+• ERROR—Unexpected or mishandled error.
 This code is returned when the SDK encounters one of the following problems:

 • Device Connection Error—Clover device is not connected.